MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-status-reason-transitions.md

 ## Edit status reason transitions

-You can modify the status reason field options for the Case table and custom tables to define which other status reason options people can choose.
+You can modify the status reason column options for the Case table and custom tables to define which other status reason options people can choose.
 The only restriction is that each status reason option for an active status must allow at least one path to an inactive status.
 Otherwise you could create a condition where it would not be possible to resolve or cancel the case.

 > [!NOTE]
 > Editing the status reason transitions requires using solution explorer.
-See [Create and edit fields for Common Data Service using Power Apps solution explorer](create-edit-field-solution-explorer.md) for information about how to edit fields.
+See [Create and edit columns for Common Data Service using Power Apps solution explorer](create-edit-column-solution-explorer.md) for information about how to edit columns.

- When you edit a status reason field the **Edit Status Reason Transitions** button is in the menu.
+ When you edit a status reason column the **Edit Status Reason Transitions** button is in the menu.

 ![Edit Status Reason Transitions command](media/status-reason-transitions-command.png)